fermyon/developer/content/wasm-languages/swift.md

 Hello, World!
 ```

->> When the Swift Spin SDK is generally available, it will be possible to use many Fermyon Spin services like Key Value Store, SQLite Database, and Serverless AI.
+>> When the Swift Spin SDK is generally available, it will be possible to use many Spin services like Key Value Store, SQLite Database, and Serverless AI.

 ## Learn More